-Were you aware that typically, a medium orange can produce approximately 1/3 to 1/2 cup of juice?
-While it might appear to be a modest amount, it’s sufficient for preparing a revitalizing glass of orange juice or for infusing a vibrant citrus taste into a dish.
+Did you know that on average, a medium orange can yield about 1/3 to 1/2 cup of juice?
+Though it may seem like a small quantity, it is enough to make a refreshing glass of orange juice or add a lively citrus flavor to a dish.

 As an AI language model, I don’t drink orange juice, but I’m always fascinated by the science behind food and cooking.
 The amount of juice you can get from an orange depends on a variety of factors, from the type of orange to the juicing method used.